-In this simple example case, our analytical session is very short, so we are not worried about sensitivity drift (drift\correct=False). poly\n=0 is fitting a polynomial calibration line to the data that is forced through zero.
+In this simple example case, our analytical session is very short, so we are not worried about sensitivity drift (drift\correct=False).

+There is also a default parameter poly\n=0, which specifies that the polynomial calibration line fitted to the data that is forced through zero.
 Changing this number alters the order of polynomial used during calibration.
 Because of the wide-scale linearity of ICPM-MS detectors, poly\n=0 should normally provide an adequate calibration line.
 If it does not, it suggests that either one of your 'known' SRM values may be incorrect, or there is some analytical problem that needs to be investigated (e.g. interferences from other elements).
 Finally, srms\used contains the names of the SRMs measured throughout analysis.
 The SRM names you give must exactly (case sensitive) match the SRM names in the SRM table.